ndcbe/cbe67701-uncertainty-quantification/README.md

 ![](/notebooks/figures/upload-files.png)

+Note: Advanced users are welcome to modify Steps 3, 4, 5, and 6 to instead edit on their local machine.
+We recommend using [anaconda](https://www.anaconda.com/) and your favorite git desktop client (or the command line interface).

 ### Step 7: Create a Pull Request

 Once your example is ready, create a pull request to merge into the master branch.
 After uploading the new notebook file to your branch, you should see an orange/yellow box with your branch name.

 ![](/notebooks/figures/pull-request1.png)

-Choose "Compare & pull request".
+Choose **Compare & pull request**.

-This should take you to a screen with the title "Open a pull request":
+This should take you to a screen with the title **Open a pull request**:

 ![](/notebooks/figures/pull-request2.png)

-Make sure you see master <-- your branch name.
-Then add a descriptive comment (what did you change) and click "Create pull request".
+Make sure you see **master <-- your branch name**.
+Then add a descriptive comment (what did you change) and click **Create pull request**.

 Email Prof. Dowling after you create your pull request.
-You must do this by 11am EDT the day of your presentation at the latest.
+You **must do this by 11am EDT the day of your presentation** at the latest.

 ### Step 8: Run nbpages to Publish to the Class Website

 Prof. Dowling will publish your notebook to the class website.
-Why the hard time deadline (11am)?
+Why the time deadline (11am)?
 There is a significant delay in updating the cache on GitHub pages.